youaregod666/HillOS/README.md

-## IMineOS Standalone has released!
+## HillOS has released!

-Hello again, dear friend.
-Thank you for being with us and supporting our ideas throughout the long development cycle.
-IMineOS has finally reached the release stage: now it is a completely independent operating system with its own development API and wonderful [illustrated wiki](https://github.com/IgorTimofeev/MineOS/wiki) of it's usage.
+HillOS has finally reached the release stage: now it is a completely independent operating system with its own development API and wonderful [illustrated wiki](https://github.com/IgorTimofeev/MineOS/wiki) of it's usage.
-IMineOS is a GUI based operating system for the Open Computers Minecraft mod.
-It has extensive and powerful customisation abilities as well as an app market to publish your creations among the OS community.
+HillOS is a GUI based operating system for the OpenComputers Minecraft mod.
+It has extensive and powerful customisation abilities as well as an app store to download apps.
 Here's a list of a few features:

 -   Multitasking